-- New undergraduate students/SEFP and Pre-Masters students: If you are a first-year undergraduate or SEFP student or Pre-Masters student, return your application no later than 30 June of the year of entry.
-You may submit an application after this date but an offer of housing cannot be guaranteed and will be subject to availability.
+- New Undergraduate and SEFP students: Return your application no later than 31 May of the year of entry.
+You may submit an application after this date, but it is highly unlikely you will be made an offer, due to the popularity of Queen Mary Halls.

 - Erasmus exchange students: Unfortunately, Erasmus exchange students are not eligible for College housing.
 On request, help can be given in finding alternative accommodation.

 The online housing application process opens in March each year.
 Due to the popularity of Queen Mary Halls we strongly recommend that you apply as soon as you receive the log in details sent from the Admissions Office, once you firmly accept your place of study here.
 Room allocations are made on a 'first come, first serve' basis, after all other eligibility criteria has been met.

 Please note: if you are holding a conditional offer at Queen Mary, University of London please do not wait until you receive your examination results before completing and submitting your housing application

 Because Queen Mary residences are so popular, there are some restrictions on who is eligible for a place but if you can answer 'Yes' to the following three questions you are likely to be offered a place, subject to availability.

 Question one: Will you be a new full-time registered student at Queen Mary, University of London, who has not lived in a Queen Mary residence before (i.e. on another course of study) and who has applied by the deadline (see section above)?